Kunak: Education

 Kunak has three main secondary schools: SMK Kunak Jaya, SMK Kunak and SMK Madai.
 It is also home to a Chinese primary school, SRJK(C) Pai Sheng, and several Malay-medium primary schools including SK Kunak 1, SK Kunak Jaya and SK Ladang Binuang.
 A resettlement scheme for Cocos Islanders is situated a few kilometres away, near the Giram Oil Palm Estate (run by Sime Darby Berhad).
 A jetty is situated about five km from the town, in an area named Pengkalan Kunak.
 A single road lined by wooden shophouses (possibly a squatter colony) leads to the jetty and wet market.
 In 2002, a 76-bed government hospital was built in the town.
 At around the same time, a new highway linking Kunak to the town of Semporna was also opened.

-FOOD
+Food

 Kunak is renowned for its red chili cultivation, producing some of the region's most sought-after chili peppers.